Someday We'll Tell Each Other Everything: Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 43% based on 7 reviews, with an average rating of 6/10.
-On Metacritic, it has a weighted average score of 67 out of 100 based on 5 reviews, indicating "Generally Favorable Reviews".
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 38% based on 8 reviews, with an average rating of 6/10.
+On Metacritic, it has a weighted average score of 67 out of 100 based on 5 reviews, indicating "generally favorable reviews".

 Peter Bradshaw of The Guardian rated the film with 4 stars out of 5 and wrote, "It’s a vehement movie, with a driving narrative force and a robust sense of time and place."

-Guy Lodge reviewing at Berlin Film Festival, for Variety wrote, Beyond the festival circuit, this pretty but somewhat dreary mood piece is unlikely to end up on many people’s radars at all.
-Concluding, Lodge quotes dialogue of the protagonist Maria's mother, “Life can be very painful, but it will pass,” as she warns her, and Lodge then writes, "The film waits it out."
-Jordan Mintzer for The Hollywood Reporter stating that the film is "fraught with passion and platitudes", opined that it "veers toward caricature midway through, never to find its way again".
+Guy Lodge, reviewing at Berlin Film Festival for Variety wrote, "Beyond the festival circuit, this pretty but somewhat dreary mood piece is unlikely to end up on many people’s radars at all."
+Concluding, Lodge quotes dialogue of the protagonist Maria's mother, “Life can be very painful, but it will pass,” and Lodge then writes, "The film waits it out."

+Jordan Mintzer for The Hollywood Reporter stated that the film is "fraught with passion and platitudes", and opined that it "veers toward caricature midway through, never to find its way again".
 He concluded, "A movie that starts off as an intriguing and well-observed coming-of-age drama, until it opts for the bedroom over the bigger picture."

 Writing for Cineuropa, Davide Abbatescianni billed it as "a sappy coming-of-age melodrama" which sports "cheesy dialogues, slow pacing, a rather over-explanatory approach when dealing with the period it covers, many relatives whose presence does not add anything to the development of the plot - such as the lost son who fled to the West, and returns home with his wife and kids - and a communist Pioneers childhood song performed by Maria out of the blue, among other things."

 Jonathan Romney for ScreenDaily wrote in review that the film is "Atef’s new film, a small-scale drama nevertheless attaining novelistic richness, stands to be her most successful yet, especially given contemporary demand for intelligent stories told from a perspective of female desire."

 Steph Green writing for British Film Institute graded the film 3/5 and wrote, "But for all its beauty and sexual slipperiness, the film trips itself up with juvenile plot developments ripped from a romance paperback."